hvac unit on roof

 • Advanced Filters – These help property managers search for the analytics they need to make data-driven decisions.

 • Skip Workflow Stages– Customize the workflow that best suits you and your tenant.
 Property managers can choose to skip stages of the invoice process, such as the “in audit” step.
 If this step is skipped, the invoice is directly sent to the property manager for approval.
-Teams can also bypass manual invoice approval, instead having invoices directly approved by Overtime HVAC.
+Teams can also bypass manual invoice approval, instead having invoices directly approved by On-Demand HVAC.

 • Action Buttons– Easily edit invoices, request approvals and download invoices.